imoleayo16895/probable-pancake/README.md

 Exploratory Data Analysis
 ---
 I explored the trend in total profit between 2014 to 2017.
 This showed that there was a steady rise in the total profit from $49,543.97 in 2014 to $93,439.27 in 2017 amounting to a 53% increase across these years.
+This was done with the Microsoft Excel Pivot function.

   ![](tp_pivot.png)